Edwin Henderson: Career

 Upon graduating as a teacher in 1904, Henderson taught (and later directed) physical education in the D.C. public schools for five decades.
 During his first three summer breaks, he attended summer sessions at Harvard University to study medicine or health and physical education.
 There, Henderson also learned the then-new game of basketball, which he introduced to other young black men at the 12th Street (Colored) YMCA upon returning to Washington, D.C.
 Soon, they were playing teams from Baltimore, Philadelphia and New York.
 His D.C. teams (Howard University adopted the 12th street team as its first varsity basketball team) won the national basketball championships in 1909 and 1910.

-From those early years through the 1950s, Henderson also played and coached basketball, as well as refereed football and baseball contests and occasionally sparred in the boxing ring.
+Through the 1950s, Henderson also played and coached basketball, as well as refereed football and baseball contests and occasionally sparred in the boxing ring.
 He helped organize the first all-black amateur athletic association, the Interscholastic Athletic Association (1906), the Washington, D.C., Public School Athletic League (1906) and the Eastern Board of Officials (1905) (a training center that, for decades was the go-to pool for highly qualified African American referees).
-Henderson taught and influenced perhaps hundreds of thousands of Washington area schoolchildren in basketball, including Duke Ellington and Charles Drew.
+Henderson taught and influenced Washington area schoolchildren in basketball, including Duke Ellington and Charles Drew.

 From 1926 until 1954, Henderson directed physical education for African American children in the segregated Washington, D.C., school system.
 He used sports to combat truancy, as well as instill character, forming teams in each fifth and sixth grade classroom.
 In 1943 his contributions were recognized by his being named to the National Council on Physical Fitness and the subcommittee on colleges and schools of the National Committee on Physical Fitness.
 Henderson retired shortly after the Brown v.
 Board of Education decision made segregated schooling obsolete, so the position evaporated, but he was made a fellow of the American Association for Health, Physical Education and Recreation.

 During World War II, Henderson helped train Army recruits.
 In the 1940s, Henderson also advocated for civil rights, including for interracial athletic competitions.
 Among the battles he fought in the 1940s was picketing the Uline Arena (originally a hockey venue and later called the "Washington Coliseum"), because the Uline would not allow African Americans and Whites to compete against each other.
 After hearing the AAU Golden Gloves Boxing competitions were to be held at the Uline, Henderson encouraged picketing until Eugene Meyer, publisher of The Washington Post, withdraw his support for holding the event there.
 Efforts by Henderson and Meyer ultimately led to the AAU allowing integrated boxing in the District of Columbia.